terraform-provider-openstack/terraform-provider-openstack/docs/data-sources/lb_loadbalancer_v2.md

 The following arguments are supported:

+* `region` - (Optional) The region in which to obtain the V2 Load Balancer client.
+    If omitted, the `region` argument of the provider is used.

 * `loadbalancer_id` - (Optional) The ID of the loadbalancer.
 Exactly one of `name`, `loadbalancer_id` is required to be set.

 * `name` - (Optional) The name of the loadbalancer.
 Exactly one of `name`, `loadbalancer_id` is required to be set.